see-mike-out/erie-documentation/docs/tone/sampling.md

 ## Sampling single-pitch sounds

-For single pitch sounds like drum, provide the url only.
+For single pitch sounds like drum, use the `mono` property.

 <code-groups>
 <code-group>